3 Other LANs¶

 Each node’s radio range is represented by a circle centered about that node.
 In general, two MANET nodes may be able to communicate only by relaying packets through intermediate nodes, as is the case for nodes A and G in the diagram above.

-In the field, the radio range of each node may not be very circular, due to among other things signal reflection and blocking from obstructions.
+In the field, the radio range of each node may not be very circular at all, due to among other things signal reflection and blocking from obstructions.
 An additional complication arises when the nodes (or even just obstructions) are moving in real time (hence the “mobile” of MANET); this means that a working route may stop working a short time later.
 For this reason, and others, routing within MANETs is a good deal more complex than routing in an Ethernet.
 A switched Ethernet, for example, is required to be loop-free, so there is never a choice among multiple alternative routes.